The Editing Team

 Stephen P. Morgan, Editor

 Before joining Entangled, Stephen worked in various facets of the publishing, magazine, and communications industries as a writer, editor, and interview coordinator.
-He currently assists in developing and coordinating his university’s forthcoming MFA program in Narrative Journalism and Screenwriting.
-His Master’s is in Journalism & Mass Communication.
-His Master’s thesis, Book DNA, involved a content analysis of what elements contribute to commercially and critically successful genre fiction.
+His Master’s thesis, BOOK DNA, involved a content analysis of what elements contribute to commercially and critically successful genre fiction.
 You can reach him at Stephen (at) entangledpublishing.com.
-Follow him on Twitter at @Stephen_Edits.
+Follow him on Twitter at @Stephen_Edits, where he occasionally posts pictures of his three tiny brown dogs.

 Lewis Pollak, Editor